kirrysky/si_699_user_retention/README.md

 **Week 13: Survival Analysis and Regression**

-In this week, we did survival analysis and failed to get correct results and then changed our problem to regression problem.
+We did survival analysis and failed to get correct results and then changed our problem to regression problem.

 - Survival Analysis: Cox (failed)
 - Regression: